tombrille/svelteplot/src/routes/differences-to-plot/+page.md

 </Plot>
 ```

-Here's an example where we're binding a dataset to a line mark that gets updated in real-time:
+Here's an example where we're binding a live-updated dataset to a line mark.
+Note how the `<path>` elements rendering the line and area get re-used, and ticks and grid lines get moved around instead of being recreated, when the scales update:

 ```svelte live
 <script lang="ts">